nazmulidris/rust-scratch/rust-grep-cli/README.md

 # rust-grep-cli

-This is a simple CLI app from the [Rust book, ch 12](https://doc.rust-lang.org/book/ch12-00-an-io-project.html).
-The app is an very basic implementaiton of grep.
+This is a simple CLI app from the
+[Rust book, ch 12](https://doc.rust-lang.org/book/ch12-00-an-io-project.html).
+The app is an very basic implementation of grep.